SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-scientist/README.md

 - Access the assigned sandbox workspace
 - Use the HDB Resales dataset for safe modelling practice
 - Define a suitable analytical or modelling question
-- Distinguish between descriptive analysis, segmentation, and prediction
+- Distinguish between descriptive analysis, segmentation, prediction, and explanation
 - Prepare features for a simple model or clustering exercise
 - Train or run a basic model in a sandbox notebook, where applicable
 - Evaluate outputs using appropriate metrics or profiles